frederikvig/nyum/_recipes/julekake.md

 ---

-> Cut into 24-32 or so shapes and roll in your hands each one until their nice and round.
-Put on a baking sheet.
+> Cut into 2 and shape into a round bread Put on a baking sheet.

 ---

 > Cover and let rise for another 1 hour, until double in size.
 ---

-> Put oven on 225 celsius (425 fahrenheit) and bake for 12 minutes.
+> Brush with beaten egg.

 ---

-> Cool them slightly and enjoy!
+> Put oven on 200 celsius (400 fahrenheit) and bake for 40 minutes.

 ---

-> You can freeze them down once their cool and reheat at 175 celsius (350 fahrenheit) for 3-4 minutes.
+> Let them cool and enjoy!